- How could my estimate change over time?

 Your DNA Story includes regions based on two different scientific processes: the AncestryDNA reference panel and Genetic Communities™.

 The AncestryDNA reference panel is made up primarily of people whose family have long-standing, documented roots in a specific area.
 We compare your DNA to this reference panel to determine your possible ancestry from hundreds up to a thousand years ago.
 Regions with a solid circle icon are based on the reference panel.

 Genetic Communities identifies groups of AncestryDNA members who are most likely connected because they share fairly recent ancestors who came from the same region or culture.
 These communities show areas where your ancestors may have lived more recently.
 Regions with a dotted circle are based on Genetic Communities.

 DNA analysis is cutting-edge science.
 Genetic Communities are an example of that.
 We didn't use data from them in earlier versions of ethnicity estimates because that data didn't exist yet!
 Genetic Communities were actually discovered by AncestryDNA scientists only after millions of people had taken the AncestryDNA test.
 As scientific methods continue to advance and we get more data, your estimate could change further.Back to Top

 Why are there regions in my ethnicity estimate that a family member doesn't have?

 There are two likely reasons for this.

 Second, we recently updated our ethnicity estimating process and have added even more global regions.
-If you’re comparing older results to new ones, you might see some of these changes:
+Others have had slight changes made to their names.

 Why did some of my percentages change so drastically?